TheMrMilchmann/AE2CCBridge/README.md

 AE2CC Bridge adds a simple peripheral block that may be used to access an [Applied Energistics 2](https://github.com/AppliedEnergistics/Applied-Energistics-2)
 ME system from [ComputerCraft](https://github.com/cc-tweaked/cc-restitched) computers.

+> [!IMPORTANT]
-Keep in mind that this mod is slightly unbalanced by design as the peripheral access to the ME system allows you to circumvent some channel limitations at practically no energy cost.
+> This mod is inherently unbalanced.
+The peripheral access to the ME system
+> provided by this mod allows players to circumvent channel limitations and
+> perform arbitrary logic at effectively no energy cost.

 > [!NOTE]
 > Currently, the peripheral only exposes a fairly small API.
 If you find that